ESRIC Super-Resolution Summer School 2019

 Air - Edinburgh International Airport is served by scheduled national and international flights.
 The campus is a short journey by taxi from the airport.

-The accommodation is on campus in an en-suite (double bed) student room.
+The accommodation is likley to be on campus in an en-suite student room.

-Delegates can check in from Sunday 15 July.
+Delegates can check in from the Sunday afternoon.

 Lunch and refreshments are included in your registration fee.